-We were dressed in white dresses and veils on our heads.
-We clasped our hands together.
+We were dressed in white dresses and veils on our heads as we clasped our hands together.
 We walked into the church in two lines, singing “walking in the light, beautiful light, come where the dewdrops of mercy shine bright.
 Shine all around us by day and by night, Jesus, the light of the world.
 Jesus, the light of my world.”

 I was around 12 years old when I received my first holy communion at the Catholic Church.
 I come from a Christian family so I’ve grown up believing and trusting God.
 Also, my mother is a prayerful woman and she’s instilled that spirit of prayer in her children.